Aakankshy/Exon/history/creation-myth.md

 With one final blow and exertion of all of the power they could muster, the entire Sphere of the Ancients was vaporized including all life, matter, as well as Central Deities.

-All that remained was a vacuous void at the epicenter of the Sphere known as <strong>[Vix]({{ site.baseurl }}/setting/vix)</strong>.
+All that remained was a vacuous void at the epicenter of the Sphere known as <strong>[Nix]({{ site.baseurl }}/setting/nix)</strong>.
 A void placed at the exact position that the battling deities traded their final blows.
 A void birthed by the overconsumption of the Sphere’s energy.

 The Ancient Ones witnessed this with an overwhelming sense of regret and mournfulness.
 Both Taliama and Ossium were left in a weakened state after losing a considerable amount of power to their insubordinate tethers.